jlfaucher/executor5-bulk/incubator/orxcurses/Readme.txt

 ------------------

 The OrxnCurses class library provides a mechanism to control whether or not indexes to rows, columns, etc. are 0- or 1-based.
 By default all indexes are 1-based.
-I you wish to change that you can invoke the SetBase class method as follows.
+If you wish to change that you can invoke the SetBase class method as follows.

       .window~SetBase(0)             -- changes all indexes to 0-based